Kids Cooking Classes in NJ

 213 Newark Ave., Jersey City

 Specializing in the littlest chefs, kids as young as three get their hands dirty making cookies, healthy school lunches and yummy veggie-filled treats.
 Try summer and winter camp, the after-school enrichment program or cooking playdates (where you can plan meet-ups with your kid and four of their pals … with no clean-up for you).
 Be sure to check out “Date Night Fridays,” where you drop off the kids to cook and get a night to yourself.
-Three-class packages start at $75, drop-ins start at $30.
+One class will run you $27 and five will cost you $105.
 Ages 4–15.

 Chef It Up